What is Allocative Efficiency?

 How Allocative Efficiency Occurs

-Allocative efficiency occurs when the stakeholders, i.e., consumers and producers, are able to access to the market data, which they use to make decisions on resource allocation.
-Organizations in the private and public sectors use the concept to make decisions on the projects that will be most profitable to them and also beneficial to the consumers.
+Allocative efficiency occurs when the stakeholders, i.e., consumers and producers, are able to access market data, which they use to make decisions on resource allocation.
+Organizations in the private and public sectors use the concept to make decisions on the projects that will be most profitable to them and also most beneficial to the consumers.

 Practical Example of Allocative Efficiency